Proverbs - a practical book of wisdom for everyone

 And finally, collections 5-7 gives us wisdom for statesmen and other leaders.
 The first two sections are preparing us for the leadership of this section.
 The first proverb is: "It is the glory of God to conceal a matter, but the glory of kings to search out a matter."
 And the next proverb talks about kings.
 And my statistical analysis shows that the whole grouping is focused upon statesmen and other leaders.
 The word "king" occurs 13 times, "servant" 8 times, "ruler" 7 times, "father" 6 times, "justice" 4 times, "master" 3 times, and also has references to throne, judge, gates, palace, troop, club, sword, arrow, and other terms related to some sort of leadership.
 Just seeing those three major groupings of the collections helps you to understand the proverbs better.

-The Virtuous Woman in the last chapter was the husband of a statesman.
+The Virtuous Woman in the last chapter was the wife of a statesman.
 Verse 23 says, "Her husband is known in the gates, when he sits among the elders of the land."
 So obviously he has an office as a statesman.
 But she is singled out as a person who embodies all of the wisdom of the Proverbs, showing that it is possible to live these proverbs out in real life.
 Her husband also appears to live them out.
 And so there is a real life exemplification of Proverbs in that chapter.

 The Christ of Proverbs - 30:4